davidfowl/aspnetvnextwebapiapp/Generations.md

 - **Reference Assembly** - An assembly that contains API surface only.
 There is no IL in the method bodies.
 It is used for compilation only, and cannot be used to run.
 - **Implementation Assembly** - An assembly that contains an implementation of a reference assembly.
 - **Platform** - e.g. .NET Framework 4.5, Windows Phone 8.1
-- **Generation** - A version of the set reference assemblies across *all* Platforms.
+- **Generation** - a version set of the available reference assemblies across all platforms

 ### Formal definition
-A generation defines the API exposed by contracts across *all* Platforms.
+A generation defines the API across all platforms.
 Generations are the pivot for portable surface area.
 They are the only supported moniker that aggregates multiple target monikers to provide a common surface area supported by all those monikers.
 Generations are "open ended" in that they aren't tied down to a static list of monikers like **portable-a+b+c** was.

 Platforms expose .NET surface area from a particular generation.